Gozde027/GDG/README.md

 # GDG

-- Bar chart fully written in Jetpack compose
+- Create Bar Char with Jetpack Compose
+- Custom Layout
+- Graphics
+- Usage of useful compose functions
+- Preview for each step